acutedeveloper/udacity-memory-game/README.md

 - Aspect Ratio for game cards [x]

 ## Project Progress
+**12/9/18**
+Added checks to ensure that multiple clicks were not logged.
+And also fixed bug that allow users to match cards by double clicking on one card!

 **6/9/18**
 I really got stuck into building out the logic of the game.

 Creating my own version of the logic was challlenging.
-Not sure that I have viable solution, but I wil compare with the Udemy Course Version.
+Not sure that I have viable solution, but I will compare with the Udemy Course Version.

 The process that really helped was to start with basically writing out the process as if I was the user, thinking about each reaction that I would encounter.